psychemedia/middle-english-romances/sir-amadace.md

 Then commandyd Sir Amadas
 Hys sqwyar to loke what ther was,

-" And redy worde faryng thou mee. ?>
+"And redy worde faryng thou mee. ?>
 He rydes forthe to the chapell r wall,
 And, as the mon seyd, he saw all,